Impact

 Risk and Exploitability

 With a CVSS score of 9.2, the vulnerability is considered critical.
-An attacker can exploit it simply by sending a malicious HTTP GET request over the network to the vulnerable endpoint, with no credentials required.
-EPSS data is not available, and the flaw is not listed in the CISA KEV catalog, but the high severity score and the ease of exploitation mean that any network exposed to the switch’s web interface is at risk of abrupt service disruption.
+An attacker can exploit it by sending a malicious HTTP GET request over the network to the vulnerable endpoint, with no credentials required.
+The EPSS score is < 1%, indicating a very low probability of exploitation in the wild, yet the high severity underlines that any network exposed to the switch’s web interface is at risk of abrupt service disruption.
 Timely patching or network segmentation is essential to mitigate potential downtime.

 OpenCVE Enrichment